syncfusion-content/blazor-docs/blazor/sankey/tooltip.md

 ### Custom Tooltip Templates

-You can create custom tooltip templates for both nodes and links using the `SankeyNodeTemplate` and `SankeyLinkTemplate` properties:
+For more advanced customizations, you can use custom templates for both node and link tooltips by utilizing the `SankeyNodeTemplate` and `SankeyLinkTemplate` properties.
+This allows you to define HTML templates that customize the layout and content of the tooltips.

 {% tabs %}
 {% highlight razor %}